lmc2179/lmc2179.github.io/drafts/prediction_confidence.md

 # Recap: What is the OLS model doing?

+We can't get into this topic without a bit of non-cat related terminology, so this section will cover that.

 In this example, we had two variables: $temperature$ and $sales$.
 We want to know how $sales$ changes as $temperature$ varies.
-X and y
+By convention, we often refer to the outcome we care about as $y$, and explanatory variables like $temperature$ as $x$, or perhaps $X$ if it's a vector.
+We'll assume it's a vector going forward, because not much changes if we do.

 We assume that we can write $y$ as a function of $X$, something like

 $$ y = f(X) + \epsilon $$

 The idea is that $f(X)$ tells us how the average of $y$ changes with $X$, and $\epsilon$ is a normally-distributed noise term from all the variables we didn't choose to put in our model.
 If we knew the exact form of $f(X)$, we could always compute the expected of $y$ given $X$, namely $\mathbb{E}[y \mid X] = f(X)$.

 There are many choices of $f$ we could pick, but for convenience we often assume that $y$ is a linear function of $X$.

-So it has unknown parameters beta

-OLS estimates beta

-The prediction for a given X is ... but actual observations will be "near" it

-Gives us $\mathbb{E} [y \mid X]$ plus some gaussian noise
+In that case, we can rewrite the above expression as

+$$ y = X \beta + \epsilon$$

+Where we've added a vector of parameters called $\beta$.
+These parameters are not known to us, but we're going to try and estimate them from the data.
+There's also another parameter, hidden in this formula - the noise term $\epsilon$ has some standard deviation, which we'll call $\sigma$.

+Running the OLS procedure, through the $fit()$ function in `statsmodels` or your favorite library, computes estimates of $\beta$ and $\sigma$.
+It also computes standard errors and p-values for those parameters.

+After we've estimated the model, we can compute the "average" value of $y$ given our knowledge of $X$ by computing $X \beta$.
+From the above explanation, we know that expected value.
+As a result, if we have a particular $X_i$ in mind, and we have not yet observed $y_i$, we can predict its expected value.

 # Confidence intervals around the predictions